Timeweb

 Examples of vulnerabilities included in the scope:

-- Bypass of financial tools (money withdrawal), removal of restrictions on paid operations and services
+- Bypass of financial tools (fund withdrawal), removal of restrictions on chargeable operations and services

 - Errors resulting in horizontal privilege escalation (account hijacking)